-Then $\Phi$ is WhileCC\ $(\alpha_c)$ approximable relative to F.
+Then Φ is While $CC^(\alpha_c)$ approximable relative to F.

-(Compare Theorem Arel in §3.3.)
+(Compare Theorem A^{rel} in §3.3.)
 We conjecture that this formulation is true.
-One possible proof would depend on a relativised version of the abstract/concrete Completeness Theorem 4.7.

-5. Examples

-Recall that in [34] we used two running examples to illustrate the theory: analog networks and synchronous concurrent algorithms (SCAs).
-We continue with these two examples.
-We first note that both these examples involve networks N, with modules and channels, and make a few general remarks about module functions, and their relationship to the network state functions $F^N$ .
+One possible proof would depend on a relativised version of the abstract/concrete Completeness Theorem 4.4.6.
+5 Examples Recall that in [TZ11] we used two running examples to illustrate the theory: analog networks and synchronous concurrent algorithms (SCAs).16 We continue with these two examples.
+We first note that both these examples involve networks N, with modules and channels, and make a few general remarks about module functions, and their relationship to the network state functions F^N .
+5.1 Networks and modules: Some remarks We will assume that the module functions, and (hence) the network state function F, are total, so as to ensure the Network Determinacy Assumption: For a certain domain of system parameters, initial stream values and input streams, there is a well-determined value for the stream on each channel at all times.

-&lt;sup>16 See §§2.1.1, 4.4.4 and 5.2.13 in [34].

-5.1.
-Networks and Modules: Some Remarks

-We will assume that the module functions, and (hence) the network state function F, are total, so as to ensure the $Network\ Determinacy\ Assumption$ :

-For a certain domain of system parameters, initial stream values and input streams, there is a well-determined value for the stream on each channel at all times.

 This implies the totality of the network state function and hence of the module functions, and hence the totality of the streams.
 This is the case (for now) with all our examples below.

-It would be interesting to consider the consequences of dropping these totality assumptions.
-We will revisit this point in §6.3(3).

-For convenience, we repeat Remark 4.1.6 in [34].
+It would be interesting to consider the consequences of dropping thes totality assumptions.
+We will revisit this point in $\S6.3(3)$.
+For convenience, we repeat Remark 4.1.6 in [TZ11].

-Remark 5.1 (Network state function formed by simple vectorisation).
-In the case of an analog network N, the fact that the network state function $F^N$ is formed from the module functions of N by simple vectorisation means that many interesting properties of the module functions, such as continuity and computability, are easily seen to be inherited by $F^N$ .

-We now give two applications of this remark to Theorems A and B. 17
+Remark 5.1.1 (Network state function just vectorisation of module functions).
+In the case of an analog network N, the fact that the network state function F^N is formed from the module functions of N by simple vectorisation means that many interesting properties of the module functions, such as continuity and computability, are easily seen to be inherited by F^N .
+We now give two applications of this remark to Theorems A and B^{17} .

-Remark 5.2 (Theorems A and B in terms of module functions).
-Suppose F is the network state function for a network N. Then

-- (a) Theorem A holds if assumption (v) is replaced by: - (v') the module functions of N are $\overline{\alpha}$ -computable. - (b) Theorem B holds if in any of assumptions (v), (vi) and (vii), "F" is replaced by

-"the module functions of N".

-Similarly, the "relativised" versions of Theorems A and B (cf. Theorem Arel in §3.3 and Remark 4.12) could (presumably) be re-formulated in terms of module functions.
+Remark 5.1.2 (Theorems A and B in terms of module functions).
+Suppose F is the network state function for a network N. Then - (a) Theorem A holds if assumption (v) is replaced by: (v') the module functions of N are $\overline{\alpha}$ -computable. - (b) Theorem B holds if in any of assumptions (v), (vi) and (vii), "F" is replaced by "the module functions of N".
+Similarly, the "relativised" versions of Theorems A and B (cf. Theorem A^{rel} in §3.3 and Remark 4.5.3) could (presumably) be re-formulated in terms of module functions.
+16 See \S 2.1.1, 4.4.4 and 5.2.13 in [TZ11].

-5.2.
-Two Examples